wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 ![example swe agent](./swe_agent_demo.gif)

 In this demo, the agent is asked to create unit tests for a specific file.
 It first uses the read tool to open `search.py`, then sends the contents for validation.
+Validation means checking if the agent’s action actually solved the problem.

 The validator is an LLM that compares the original prompt with the tool’s results.
 The first validation fails, so the process restarts with a new LLM call.
 With the contents of `search.py` now in context, the agent uses the write tool to generate the unit tests.
 The outputs are validated again; this time they pass, and the agent sends the final response to the user.

 ## Conclusion